 - Approximately 50 min online lecture plus 30 min discussion (some are a bit longer).
-The lecture will be recorded. - Material provided: 2 page 'concept notes' and 1 article as mandatory reading, suggestions for further reading; 3 - 5 multiple choice questions for each lesson for examination
+The lecture will be recorded. - Material provided: 2 page 'concept notes' and 1 article as mandatory reading, suggestions for further reading; 3 5 multiple choice questions for each lesson for examination

-Structure for seminars:
+Structure for seminars (Track 1 only):